alljoyn/extras-webdocs/docs/develop/building/windows/index.md

     3. Select **Edit environment variables for your account**.
     4. Click the **New...** button.
     5. Type "ALLJOYN_SDK_HOME" for the "Variable name" box.
-    6. Enter location of the AllJoyn&trade; SDK for "Variable value" box.
+    6. Enter location of the AllJoyn&trade; SDK in the "Variable value" box.
     7. Click **OK**.